 More Cat Breeds and Further Research

 Before you set your heart on a Bengal cat, do plenty of research.
 Talk to other Bengal cat owners, reputable breeders, and Bengal cat rescues such as the Great Lakes Bengal Rescue.
-You most likely won't find a Bengal in a shelter but it doesn't hurt to keep checking.
+You most likely will not find a Bengal in a shelter but it does not hurt to keep checking.